-The Board met four (4) times during 2016 and the various committees of the Board met a total of nine (9) times.
-For the 2016 fiscal year, all directors attended 100% of the total number of meetings of the Board and of the committees of the Board on which the director served during the year.
+The Board met five (5) times during 2015 and the various committees of the Board met a total of nine (9) times.
+For the 2015 fiscal year, all directors attended at least 97% of the total number of meetings of the Board and of the committees of the Board on which the director served during the year.
 Although the Company has no policy with regard to Board members' attendance at the Company's annual meeting of stockholders, it is customary for, and the Company expects, all Board members to attend.
+Since the Company was unable to achieve a quorum, the

+2015 Annual Stockholder's Meeting was never held.
 To ensure free and open discussion among the Independent Directors of the Board, if necessary, the Independent Directors may meet prior to Board meetings.